joshbegley/nyt-latest/README.md

 `Jurors in the closely watched triple-murder case began a sixth day of deliberations after twice telling a judge they could not reach a verdict.`\
 https://www.nytimes.com/live/2026/09/03/us/lindsay-clancy-trial-deadlock

-**Trump Administration Renews Push to Strip Schools of Tax-Exempt Status**\
+**Trump Administration Moves to Strip Schools That Aid Minority Students**\
-`The Treasury Department released rules that would upend how schools qualify for tax-exempt status, a new front in the president’s campaign against higher education.`\
+`The Treasury Department released rules that would prevent schools with race-based programs from qualifying for tax-exempt status, a threat to both higher education and other private schools.`\
 https://www.nytimes.com/2026/09/03/business/economy/trump-irs-college-nonprofits.html

 **China Boycotts a Top Art Festival Over Taiwan Exhibition**\